Vovvka/chg_generation/date_converter/SfD filler/readme.md

 7. **Errors during the script execution**
    - There might be None under CR number because of blank cell in CMS schedule.
-   - There can be an error because of opened excel sheet which denies rewriting on top of it and needs to be closed for the scipt to update the file.
+   - There can be an error because of opened Calendar excel sheet which denies rewriting on top of it and needs to be closed for the scipt to update the file.